payu-india/CMS-Chatbot/docs/Chargeback/webhooks-for-chargeback/index.md

 * Technical-Others
 * Account Debited but confirmation not received at merchant location

-## Additional Information

-* **For Aggregator MIDs**: If you are using an aggregator MID, the webhook will be sent to the parent MID's configured webhook URL, including the child MID in the payload.
-* **IP Whitelisting**: Currently, there is no requirement for IP whitelisting.

-## Testing Your Webhook

-It's recommended to test your webhook implementation to ensure it's working correctly:

-1. Configure your webhook as described above
-2. Set up your endpoint to log incoming webhook requests
-3. Wait for a chargeback event or request a test webhook from PayU support
-4. Verify that your endpoint receives the webhook payload and processes it correctly

 ## Troubleshooting

 If you're not receiving webhook notifications: